Safe Formula Preparation & Storage for Newborns

 These are sterile until opened but still require careful handling.

-Ready-to-feed bottles
+Ready-to-feed bottles:

 • Once opened, refrigerate and use within 48 hours.